ARM-software/LLVM-embedded-toolchain-for-Arm/docs/llvmlibc.md

 ```

 ## Limitations of LLVM libc in LLVM Embedded Toolchain for Arm

-At present, this toolchain only builds LLVM libc for AArch32, not for
-AArch64.

 At present, this toolchain does not build any C++ libraries to go with
 LLVM libc.